dewancse/model-similarity/README.md

 Presented below in the screenshot demonstrates how similar a model's simulated result with respect to an experimental data (dummy data at the moment).

 ![Search Protocol 2 session](public/img/search-protocol2.png)
-*A screenshot illustrating an example MV session, where the user has selected "experimental" protocol with a view to displaying similarity of models' simulated experiments with respect to an experimental data (dummy data at the moment).*
+*A screenshot illustrating an example MV session, where the user has selected a protocol with a view to displaying weinstein model's simulated experiments with respect to an experimental data as well as machine learning algorithms' data.*

 #### Model Similarity via Spiral or Radar Chart
 We have demonstrated model similarity feature via a radar chart.
 In the chart, each node represents a protein ID of the assembled epithelial model, as presented below in the screenshot.
 The source code of this radar chart has been adjusted from the blog [Making the d3.js radar chart look a bit better by Nadieh Bremer](https://www.visualcinnamon.com/2013/09/making-d3-radar-chart-look-bit-better.html).